info@rubertpartners.com |

 Temporary suspension during investigations (Article 40)

-Keep a penalty schedule aligned with Article 39.
+- Maintain a penalty schedule aligned with Article 39.

 Work rules you must publish (Executive Regulations, Article 14)